sumitmalik51/BAST306T-Labs/lab02/Lab 02 Review Insights and Take Action.md

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/AzureMonitor-Condition-SearchQuery.JPG)

-1. Use the following query:
+1. Use the following query that we ran earlier that produced data:

     ```
     exceptions